Today I’m taking you on a Fall tour of our fireplace room.

 On the sofa there is a Fall pillow that says, hand picked farm fresh pumpkins.
 I don’t have a link for this pillow since I bought it last year.

-Don’t you think this pillow is so simple and sweet?
+Don’t you think the pillow is so simple and sweet?

 In the photo below, you can see this area better.